Nemael/payment_taler/README.md

 - In Odoo, go to the `Apps` section in the app switcher (top-left button)
 - Click `Update Apps List` on the top bar
 - Search for the add-on `Taler-Odoo Payment System`
-- Install it from there
-- Once installed, you have to set the Taler Merchant url and the password
-- (The following steps are subject to change, please reach out to me if you find them inaccurate)
-- Go to `Taler-Odoo Payment System` using the app switcher (top-left button)
-- Click `Configuration` on the top bar and then `Settings`
+- Click on the add-on, and press "Install" to complete this step

-- In this settings page that opened, set the Taler Merchant URL you'd like to use, and the corresponding password
-  - Default values for testing purposes can be `https://backend.demo.taler.net/instances/sandbox` and `sandbox`
-  - The `secret-token` section can be left blank
-- You are now finished with the installation and can start using the add-on
-- Note: to update the add-on, you can pull from the repository you cloned earlier
+> To update the add-on, you can pull from the repository you cloned earlier, and press "Upgrade" on the add-on page

 ### How to setup the Taler payment provider